7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 • 🏕️ Camping: Fort Worden State Park at the start; dispersed camping on Olympic National Forest lands along the corridor

 The honest watch-out: The trail has a few road gap sections that aren’t always well-marked.
-Download the full GPX before you leave and don’t rely on cell signal between towns — it drops consistently in the forested sections.
+Download offline maps before you leave and don’t rely on cell signal between towns — it drops consistently in the forested sections.

 4. Colorado Trail — Segments 1–3